Osprey Syncro 12 Review

-The Syncro 12 blends an effective 2.5-liter hydration system into a comfortable, well-supported, well-organized backpack.
-This pack has a large enough storage volume to throw in an extra jacket or pair of shoes, yet also has all of the pockets needed to keep your tools and gear organized, and keep the hydration system easily accessible.
-This pack landed near the top in every scoring category, and just missed out on our Editors' Choice Award, earning it a Notable mention as our unofficial runner-up.
+The Syncro 12 blends an effective 2.5-liter hydration system into a comfortable, well-supported, and well-organized backpack.
+This pack has a large enough storage volume to throw in an extra jacket or pair of shoes, yet also has all of the pockets and sleeves needed to keep your tools and gear organized and keep the hydration system easily accessible.
+This pack lands near the top of every rating metric, and just misses out on our Editors' Choice Award with its consistent top scores.

 Ease of Drinking

 The Syncro 12 comes standard with a 2.5-liter Osprey Hydraulics LT hydration bladder made by HydraPak.
 Like on the other Osprey packs in our lineup, the HydraPak bite valve is a suitable mouthpiece and can deliver the goods efficiently and comfortably.
 While we were quite pleased with the performance of this system, it wasn't quite as impressive as some of the other brands that we tested.
 If you're absolutely interested in the best flow rate possible, you could switch out the bite valve for a different model, but we think most users will probably be satisfied with the standard hardware on most of the packs we tested.
 The 2.5-liter reservoir volume is suitable for most normal day outings, and the flexible drinking hose and magnetic bite valve attachment are simple and effective at keeping your water within reach.